sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

-# SAS Studio Custom Steps for virtual Python environments
+# SAS Studio Custom Steps for virtual Python environments**<sup> (DEPRECATED)</sup>**

->[!NOTE]
->Over time the steps in this subfolder will be deprecated and replaced with a new version that will be stored in a step-specific subfolder
+>[!WARNING]
+>02SEP2025: All of the steps in this folder have been replaced with new steps that are maintained in a different folder and are now deprecated.
+These deprecated steps will be removed on 30SEP2025.
+See the list of tips below for more details on each of the deprecated steps.

 >[!TIP]
 >27AUG2025: Custom step **Python - Create a Virtual Environment** has a new version that now lives in a dedicated subfolder, see [subfolder Python - Create a Virtual Environment](../Python%20-%20Create%20a%20Virtual%20Environment).

 >[!TIP]
-> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they are now subsumed into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).
+> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they have been merged into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).

+>[!TIP]
+> 02SEP2025: Custom steps **Python - Freeze environment details** and **Python - Obtain Requirements File from Project Directory** have been merged into a single step that lives in a dedicated subfolder, see [subfolder Python - Generate Requirements](../Python%20-%20Generate%20Requirements).

 ## Description
 Package your Python-based analytics solutions in a portable, repeatable, and reusable manner.
-This repo contains **five** SAS Studio custom steps which help you create, activate, and switch between virtual Python environments for use within SAS Viya.
+This repo contains SAS Studio custom steps which help you create, activate, and switch between virtual Python environments for use within SAS Viya.

 A general idea :